 How to sort out similar bird misunderstandings going forward

 If you're ever unsure whether something qualifies as a bird, here's a practical checklist to run through before diving into the internet rabbit hole.
+Can aarakocra be any bird?
+Generally, they are a specific kind of humanoid birdlike race rather than “any bird.” is a bird.

 - Check whether it's a real, living (or fossil) organism.
 Fictional characters, mascots, and brand logos don't have biological classifications.